 Throughout this guide, you will find career options that are specifically geared towards the preparation you gained through your coursework, as well as some options that require additional education or certifications.
 As always, research is vital.
 Be sure to research your local and state regulations when considering employment in areas beyond those for which this degree is specifically designed.

-To identify what education or training is typical for careers within the psychology field, use the O*Net hyperlinks below and click on “Job Zone.”
-In addition, seek out the advice of fellow students and alumni working in the industry, using our mentoring program on The Quad (for current students and alumni only) or by speaking with a career coach.
+To identify the education and training typical for careers within the psychology field, use the O*Net hyperlinks below and click on “Job Zone.”

 As with all majors, the education you receive serves as a foundation of knowledge that prepares you for what you may face in the professional world.
 Check with your state’s credential and licensing department to ensure your education is an appropriate foundation for your ideal career.